leg0ushque/movies-roulette-app/materials/hw.md

 **SearchForm**

 Refer to the design prototype, implement a component that renders a search input and a button that triggers a new search.
-The component should accept two properties:\
+The component should accept properties:\
 1. Initial search query.
 Use the value to set the initial value for the input\
 2. A "onSearch" callback property.
 Call the callback property every time the user presses Enter when the input has focus or when the user clicks the Search button.
 Pass current input value in callback arguments.

+Additional acceptance criterias:
+- clean the input on submit
+- submit input on pressing Enter

 **GenreSelect**